 Social Affairs of Georgia, “Organization 1,”

-And , “Organization 2”
+And Non-profit (non-commercial) Legal Entity Georgian Medical Holding , “Organization 2”

 Note: The Foundation needs to receive this memorandum of understanding (MOU) in this exact form.
 Complete the form fields but do not edit any other text.
 If you aren’t sure how to complete the fields, refer to the tips at the end.